thatdspguy/machine_learning_101/machine_learning_algorithms/supervised_learning/linear_regression/theoretical_foundations.md

 ### Hypothesis Function

 In the context of linear regression, the hypothesis function represents the model's prediction.
-For a simple linear regression with one indeWpendent variable, the hypothesis function is:
+For a simple linear regression with one independent variable, the hypothesis function is:

 $$\hat{y} = \theta_0 + \theta_1 x$$